-And so to cardamom, the only one of our triptych of curry spices to be indigenous of India (and Sri Lanka).
-This tropical spice is actually two—‘true’ green cardamom, and ‘false’ black cardamom, the latter found more commonly in the Himalayas (Nepal, Bengal and Bhutan).
+And so to cardamom, the only one of our triptych of curry spices to be indigenous to India (and Sri Lanka).
+This tropical spice has two forms: ‘true’ green cardamom and ‘false’ black cardamom, the latter found more commonly in the Himalayas (Nepal, Bengal and Bhutan).

-Some Indian recipes will require whole cardamom pods to be ground down; it’s necessary to use a good spice grinder for this, or have a particularly abrasive mortar and pestle technique.
+Some Indian recipes require whole cardamom pods to be ground down; it’s necessary to use a good spice grinder for this, or have a particularly abrasive pestle and mortar technique.

 Specific recipes to look out for

 —Ground coriander and cumin runs through Meera Sodha’s Fresh India—a wonderfully contemporary take on Gujarati cooking, with British vegetables at its core.

 —Sam and Sam Clark’s pork belly chicharrones de Cadiz at their restaurant Morito are an addictive celebration of everything that is good about cumin.
 The recipe is in the book attached to and named after the restaurant (and also online).